top of page

 A Collector of Stuff

 My son came home from work not so long ago and told me that he was working with a girl with a two-fold problem.
 When I asked him to elaborate, he said (and I quote) that "she was a pot head and a drama queen rolled into one."
 This is a lethal combination, I know because I too have encountered more than one person like this in my lifetime.
-I should also add that this weird attribute could also be attributed to men as well.
-My wife and I however have a multifaceted problem whic
+I should also add that this weird combination could also be attributed to men as well.
+My wife and I however have a multifaceted problem wh

 Dogs